sohooo/droneops-sim/README.md

 - **Battery drain and failure simulation**
 - **Configurable sensor errors, communication dropouts, and battery anomalies**
 - **Output to GreptimeDB** using its gRPC ORM interface **or** to STDOUT for quick demos
+- **Mission scenarios** scripted with a lightweight DSL for phases and enemy objectives

 This project was designed to support visualization dashboards (e.g., Grafana Geomap panel) and multi-cluster sync scenarios (mission clusters → command cluster).